24-04-18 THE IMPORTANT QUESTION OF WHEN - Part Two

 But there is grace today to meet all our needs.
 Phil.
 4:19 plainly states: ‘But my God shall supply all your need according to his riches in glory by Christ Jesus’.
 And 2 Cor.
 9:8 insists: ‘And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work’.

-Granted, both the above verses are set in the context of giving financial and other support to the ministry of the Apostle Paul and that to extent the promise is conditional.
+Granted, both the above verses are set in the context of giving financial and other support to the ministry of the Apostle Paul and to that extent the promise is conditional.
 However, I would assert that that believers today can receive this same abounding, all need-meeting grace by also supporting the Apostle Paul.